Montecito/ Santa Barbara, California

 - Sakana Sushi: Located in a strip mall but if sushi calls, this is the place to go.
 The fish is good and the rolls are creative.

-- Swim laps in the Coral Casino pool.
-Even if you are not a swimmer this almost Olympic length pool ON THE OCEAN will make you feel like Micheal Phelps.
+- If you have acess, swim laps in the Coral Casino pool.
+Even if you are not a swimmer this almost Olympic length pool ON THE OCEAN will make you feel like Michael Phelps.
 And then sit in the hot tub and take in the view when you are done.

 - Run along the bike path to downtown Santa Barbara and back... gorgeous views, happy people and perfect running weather.

-- Mountain Bike: The concierge can arrange a bike rental for you and point you in the direction of great trails.
+- Mountain Bike: The concierge can arrange a bike rental for you and point you in the direction of great trails-- Romero Canyon is a favorite.

 - Shop: Montecito has so many cute boutiques!
 Some favorite women's clothing and home stores worth hitting up: Angel, Maison K, Wendy Foster Sportswear, Jenni Kayne, Upstairs at Peirre Lafond, Cos Bar Montecito.